sphinx-doc/sphinx/doc/man/sphinx-autogen.rst

-*sourcefile* is the path to one or more reStructuredText documents containing :rst:dir:`autosummary` entries with the ``:toctree::`` option set. *sourcefile* can be an :py:module:`fnmatch`-style pattern.
+*sourcefile* is the path to one or more reStructuredText documents containing :rst:dir:`autosummary` entries with the ``:toctree::`` option set. *sourcefile* can be an :py:mod:`fnmatch`-style pattern.

 Options
 -------